denra-dot-com/do-shortcodes-for-yoast-seo/readme.txt

 == Changelog ==

+= 2.5 =
+* Added Schema Graph support for shortcodes.
+* Tested for compatibility with WordPress version 6.2.

 = 2.4.1 =
 * Fixed: Restored Settings page design and missing button to Save settings.
-* Compatibility with WordPress version 5.5.3.
+* Tested for compatibility with WordPress version 5.5.3.

 = 2.4 =
 * Setting to apply shortcodes in blog/website title and description.